-While it would be nice for the weather to chill out and finally cool down, as we wait for this miracle, those of us who love our fall flavors just won’t be denied!
-Sure, we might have to enjoy our fall beverages on ice for a while longer (Maybe the whole season?), but the blazing sun won’t stop us from enjoying a taste of the new season.
+While it would be nice for the weather to chill out and finally cool down, those of us who love our fall flavors will not be denied while we await this miracle!
+Sure, we might have to enjoy our fall beverages on ice for a while longer (or maybe even the whole season?), but the blazing sun won’t stop us from enjoying a taste of the new season.

-As a self-professed pumpkin spice queen (You can read my round-up of delicious seasonal baked treats here.), there’s nothing I like better at this time of year than finding and trying new tasty drinks.
+As a self-professed pumpkin spice queen (You can read my round-up of delicious seasonal baked treats here) there is really nothing I like better at this time of year than finding and trying tasty new drinks.
 I’m yet to be disappointed by what is on offer!
 Because whether it’s pumpkin spice or crisp apple, pecan, and more, the cafe scene in San Antonio is really bringing it this year.

 View this post on Instagram

 Local favorite Merit Coffee has not one, but three seasonal drinks on offer this year.
-The Harvest Latte is back by popular demand (It’s spicy and earthy, not too sweet, and actually better on ice, in my opinion.) and is joined by Apple Cider Chai and Shaken Maple Pecan.
-The former combines the bright crisp flavor of apple cider with warm spices and creamy oat milk; the latter, maple syrup and dark brown sugar with espresso and slightly bitter pecan.
-The chai can be served hot or iced, the maple pecan is served iced only, a distinctly fall-in-SA-friendly option.
+The Harvest Latte is back by popular demand (it’s spicy and earthy, not too sweet, and actually better enjoyed over ice, in my opinion) and is joined by their Shaken Maple Pecan and Berry Cobbler Matcha.
+The former combines maple syrup and dark brown sugar with espresso and slightly bitter pecan; the latter tastes like it just came out of your grandma’s oven.
+With house made brown sugar syrup, blackberry syrup, and ceremonial grade Matcha, it brings all of the sweet and fruity flavors of fall, and is served hot or iced.
+The maple pecan is served iced only, making it a distinctly fall-in-SA-friendly option.

 View this post on Instagram

-While choice is nice (Or overwhelming?) sometimes it’s nice to just sit back and enjoy the classics.
-With that in mind, the Pumpkin Spice Latte is back at Black Rifle Coffee!
+While choice is nice (though slightly overwhelming?) sometimes it’s nice to just sit back and enjoy the classics.
+With that in mind, the Headless Horsesmans’ Roast is back is back at Black Rifle Coffee!
+It combines notes of pumpkin, nutmeg, and cinnamon, for the ultimate PSL served in the cafe or at home.

 Southbound Coffee 210 is an adorably cute pink truck offering truly great coffee, located at 246 E. Cevallos.
-They certainly know their way around a good fall flavor combo, with four seasonal sips on offer: the Basic Bruja mixes pumpkin spice with sweet horchata; The G.O.A.T combines heavenly cajeta with cinnamon; Granny Smith brings together bright apple cider and grassy matcha; and the Hocus Pocus offers pumpkin spice flavors with chai tea for those who don’t love coffee.
+They certainly know their way around a good fall flavor combo, with five seasonal sips on offer this year: the Basic Bruja mixes pumpkin spice with sweet horchata; The G.O.A.T combines heavenly cajeta with cinnamon; Everything Nice is for pumpkin spice lovers of chai tea; and U-Bae and Spellbound combine either espresso or matcha with the sweet and fruity notes of Ube cold foam.
+They are serving up magic!

 Poetic Republic Coffee is a wonderfully bright and homey space to sit and enjoy a delicious coffee this fall.
 Their Mellow Latte elevates the PSL with scratch-made, fresh pumpkin syrup, your choice of milk, and spice.
 A maple pecan latte and Chaider—a spicy mix of apple cider and spiced chai tea—are also on offer.
 Turns out you don’t need to reinvent the wheel, just use wonderful ingredients to create the perfect fall drink.

 Bright Coffee on Blanco Rd. is serving up some non-traditional fall flavors, and even for a PSL fan, that’s a refreshing sight.
 Their Khaki Scout latte features almond white mocha syrup, while What The Cuss mixes cold brew with apple cider and cinnamon simple syrup.
 Or, go totally off the wall with the Ghost Banana—chai, simple syrup, and banana milk!
-You can enjoy their seasonal picks (Others are also available!) through October.
+You can enjoy their seasonal picks, which also includes The Great Pumpkin for all you traditionalists, through October.

-Last, but by no means least, the Autumn Moon Latte is back at Summer Moon coffee locations across the city.
-Available hot, iced, or frozen (for ultimate Texas fall vibes) it’s the perfect combination of wood-fired espresso, moon milk, and organic fall spice blend.
+Last, but by no means least, the Autumn Moon Latte and Autumn Moon cold brew are back at Summer Moon coffee locations across the city.
+Available hot, iced, or frozen (for ultimate Texas fall vibes) the former is the perfect combination of wood-fired espresso, moon milk, and organic fall spice blend.

 Whether you’re team PSL or like your fall flavors on the more subtle end of the scale, I hope you’ll give one of these local coffee spots a go!